Daihongchen/movies_and_tv_recommendation_system/README.md

-# Movie Recommender Using Nueral Networks
+# Movie Recommender Using Deep Neural Networks

 In this project, I applied keras embedding method and nueral networks to build a movies/TV recommender system with the data from Amazon reviews in 2018.